BastiPaeltz/ansible-openvpn/README.md

 You can use this to manage state by committing and continously updating configuration, especially for client syncing.
 There are different approaches you can take, here are two suggestions:
 - Manage all configuration files (all `inventories/` files) on a separate location, e.g. inside of [Jenkins](https://wiki.jenkins.io/display/JENKINS/Config+File+Provider+Plugin) and once these change, trigger a run of the playbook(s), especially `sync_clients.yml`.
-Disadvantage: You can not easily run this from anywhere else since the configuration iles are missing.
+Disadvantage: You can not easily run this from anywhere else since the configuration files are missing.
 - Encrypt all configuration files (e.g. using `ansible-vault`), commit them to source control and trigger a run of the playbook(s) after a new commit is pushed.

 ## Revoke client access manually